aleshaleksey/fansys23/15-charm-etc.md

 ___
 ### Possession and its consequences

 Possession is the ultimate denial of agency.
-For all intents and purposes, when a player character possesses an NPC, the player is playing their character with the physical stats and equipment (at some risk of their character).
+For all intents and purposes, when a player character possesses an NPC, the player is playing their character with the physical stats and equipment of the NPC (at some risk of their character).
 When an entity played by the DM possesses a player character, the DM is not only playing their entity with the physical stats and equipment of the player, in doing so, the DM is also taking away what is (probably!) the player's only piece in the game.
 Therefore, the DM should be extremely careful when using this mechanic, if the group elects to use it at all.

 ___
 ## Altering memory